Norwegian State Railways (1883–1996): World War II

 starvation and exhaustion (out of a total of 13,700 dead "foreign POWs, political prisoners and forced laborers" in Norway between 1941 and 1945).

 According to Westlie, "NSB transported Jews to the outward shipping from the Oslo harbor (...) the NSB employees did not know what fate awaited the Jews.
 Naturally they understood that the Jews would be shipped out of the country by force, because the train went to Oslo harbor".

 Furthermore, Westlie points to "dilemmas [that] NSB's employees found themselves in when the NSB leadership cooperated with the Germans".

 "[Bjarne] Vik was to be made the scapegoat for cooperation with the Germans," writes Westlie, even though "many of the darkest chapters are from the period before Vik" became chief, according to Halvor Hegtun.

 There was no investigation of the agencies [or NSB] after the war.
 However, the former chief Vik was not to be prosecuted if he "did not work for NSB again".

-After World War Two
+After World War II

 In 1952 a plan of electrifying operations was adopted.

 In 1970 the Dovre Line was electrified.
 In 2002 the freight operations were split to the subsidiary CargoNet, and the maintenance department became Mantena.